What Is Green Plumbing?

 When we flush the toilet, we waste a significant amount of valuable tap water.
 Now that people have realised the importance of protecting and conserving our water sources, low-flow toilets have become all the rage.

-In addition, by switching to a low-flow toilet, you may be eligible for energy-efficient rebates from the government.
+In addition, switching to a low-flow toilet may qualify you for government energy-efficient rebates.

 Since Australia follows the Water Efficiency Labelling Standards (WELS) scheme, it is essential to note the energy efficiency rating when purchasing plumbing fixtures.
 We suggest opting for at least a 3-star rated product.
 Also, inquire about the various rebate options to maximise your cost savings.